Long Island Solar Installation Pros

 Roof type and structural considerations

 Most Long Island commercial solar goes on flat or low-slope roofs using ballasted or mechanically attached racking.
-The roof age, membrane type, and structural capacity all need to be evaluated before a serious proposal — your licensed commercial solar contractor handles the structural review and final design.
+The roof age, membrane type, and structural capacity all need to be evaluated before a serious proposal — as a licensed installer, we handle the structural review and final design.

 FAQs